nanichintu/nanichintu/README.md

 ## 📈 Current Focus

-Currently, I’m focused on expanding my skills in modern front-end frameworks and exploring new technologies to further enhance my development toolkit.
+I’m focused on expanding my skills in modern front-end frameworks and exploring new technologies to enhance my development toolkit further.

-## 💬 Let’s Connect
+## 💬 Reach Out

 I love connecting with fellow developers and tech enthusiasts.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sravankumar) or via [Email](mailto:your-email@example.com) to discuss tech, projects, or potential collaborations!
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sravand1/) or via [Email](mailto:sravankumar5900@gmail.com).
+You can also contact me at **789-323-2655** to discuss tech, projects, or potential collaborations!

 ## 📂 Projects

 Check out some of my projects:

-- [Project 1](link-to-project-1): A brief description of the project.
-- [Project 2](link-to-project-2): A brief description of the project.
-- [Project 3](link-to-project-3): A brief description of the project.
+- **[E-commerce](https://gilded-chebakia-5ba6a7.netlify.app/)**: A web application with functionality for searching and filtering products.
+Users can search for items and use checkboxes to filter results by price and category, such as plants, shirts, and loafers.
+- **[FetchAPI](https://roaring-belekoy-8b6c48.netlify.app/)**: This project involves integrating API functionality into a user interface (UI) to handle deleted items or features.
+The goal is to provide users with an intuitive way to interact with deleted data through the UI, ensuring that deleted items can be managed effectively.
+- **[Todo List](https://adding-element-table.netlify.app/)**: This project involves developing a To-Do List application that allows users to manage their tasks efficiently.
+The application provides essential functionalities such as adding new tasks, editing existing ones, updating task details, and deleting tasks.
+The goal is to create a user-friendly interface where users can easily keep track of their tasks and maintain an organized list.
+  - **Key Features:**
+    1. Add Tasks: Users can add new tasks to their to-do list.
+    2. Edit Tasks: Users can edit the details of an existing task.
+    3. Update Tasks: Users can update the status or details of a task.
+    4. Delete Tasks: Users can delete tasks from their list.

 Thank you for visiting my profile!